MSchostag/Kallisto_transcriptomics/README.md

 Go to http://eggnog-mapper.embl.de/ and upload your genome of interest, run the analysis and place the output file (*.tsv) the analysis folder.

+## Running the analysis i RStudio

 Now open you RStudio and create a new project (File->create project) and save it in the newly created analysis folder.

 Copy the kallisto_deseq.R and place it in the analysis folder.

-Now open the kallisto_deseq.R file with in the R project and run the analysis.
-Within this file there is explanation for the different steps.
+**Now open the kallisto_deseq.R file with in the R project and run the analysis.
+Within this file there is explanation for the different steps.**